caneale320/cross-validation/README.md

-## This repo hosts the code for some Medium articles I've written.
+## This repo hosts the code for some Medium articles I've written

 # cross-validation
 The article can be found at https://towardsdatascience.com/cross-validation-a-beginners-guide-5b8ca04962cd